chainwayxyz/citrea-docs/developer-documentation/schnorr-p256.md

 Schnorr signature is a Bitcoin-native, linear, and aggregation-friendly signature scheme.
 It is a key component of Bitcoin's Taproot upgrade ([BIP 340](https://github.com/bitcoin/bips/blob/master/bip-0340.mediawiki)) and also offers advantages for multi-signature schemes like [MuSig2](https://bitcoinops.org/en/topics/musig/).
 In Citrea, this precompile is available at the address `0x0000000000000000000000000000000000000200`.

 Schnorr precompile enables an interesting set of developments, such as:
-- Scriptless cross-chain atomic swaps: With Schnorr adaptor signatures it is possible to build BTC <> cBTC atomic swaps without HTLCs or any other third-party custody.
+- **Scriptless cross-chain atomic swaps**: With Schnorr adaptor signatures it is possible to build BTC <> cBTC atomic swaps without HTLCs or any other third-party custody.
-- Bitcoin-aware oracles \& bridges: A smart contract on Citrea can now prove that a Taproot key signed some data without any external verifiers.
+- **Bitcoin-aware oracles \& bridges**: A smart contract on Citrea can now prove that a Taproot key signed some data without any external verifiers.

 ##### Technical Details